windowsloth/delaunay/README.md

 }
 ```

-Note that the only things that need to be done in the sketch itself are to set up an array of points ``` set ``` with a size determined by ``` complexity ```, and to add a loop that draws all of the edges themselves.
-These are stored in an array called ``` edges ``` which is by default set up in [edges.js](/edges.js).
-My best attempt at explaining the algorithm and the data structure it is based on, along with a lengthy explanation of my though process when it came to implementing it can be found [here.](/explanation.md)
+Note that the only things that need to be done in the sketch itself are to set up an array of points ``` set ``` with a size determined by ``` complexity ```, and to set up an array to store all of the edges calculated by the triangulation algorithm.
+By default, the algorithm asssumes this array will be called ``` edges ```, but this can be modified by changing the array that is passed to some of the MakeEdge methods within the algorithm.
+My best attempt at explaining the algorithm and the data structure it is based on, along with a lengthy explanation of my thought process when it came to implementing it can be found [here.](/explanation.md)